-Director, Health & Societies Program and Associate Professor
+Director of Health and Societies Major and Associate Professor

 Areas of Interest

-David Barnes is an Associate Professor and Director of the Health & Societies Program in the Department of History and Sociology of Science in the School of Arts and Sciences, where he teaches the history of medicine and public health.
-Prior to his time at Penn, Barnes taught for a year at the Institute for Liberal arts at Emory University and for seven years in the History of Science Department at Harvard University.
+David Barnes is Associate Professor and Director of the Health and Societies Major in the Department of History and Sociology of Science in the School of Arts and Sciences, where he teaches the history of medicine and public health.
+Prior to joining Penn, Barnes taught for a year at the Institute for Liberal arts at Emory University and for seven years in the History of Science Department at Harvard University.
 His current research is concentrated in the history of infectious disease, epidemiology, and public health; nineteenth-century urban European social and cultural history; and the politics of international disease control programs.
 He has a forthcoming book on the history of the Lazaretto Quarantine Station, located outside of Philadelphia.

 Barnes, David.
 2006.
 The Great Stink of Paris and the Nineteenth-Century Struggle against Filth and Germs.
 Baltimore, MD: Johns Hopkins University Press.

 Barnes, David.
-1995.
+1 995.
 The Making of a Social Disease: Tuberculosis in Nineteenth-Century France.
-Berkley, CA: University of California Press.
+University of California Press.